Table of Contents

 The owner of newly created 50 tokens on Chain 2 has the option to “release” or unlock them entirely from Chain 1 or to redeem them or “burn” them from Chain 2.
 The Burn & Release technique is used for this.

 Both models and methods guarantee that the number and price of tokens moved between Chains 1 and 2 are always consistent.

-- Finally, cross-chain bridges are frequently intricate systems that need several defences against intrusion.
+Finally, cross-chain bridges are frequently intricate systems that need several defenses against intrusion.
 The potential for vulnerabilities and weaknesses grows as system complexity rises, making it more challenging to spot security flaws and fix them before attackers take advantage of them.